aguayovalentina/aguayovalentina/README.md

 ## Hi there

 I'm Valentina, an enthusiastic learner currently sudying a masters programme in epidemiology.
 I am interested in multiple fiels, currently working in environmental epidemiology, disasters and adverse birth effects.

-- how to reach me: [mornin'sunshine]  (va.aguayo@uc.cl)
-- fun fact:
+Feel free to reach me at va.aguayo@uc.cl

 <!--